PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

 - Durable Functions provide durable timers that should be used instead of putting threads to sleep.
 - Orchestrator functions have the ability to wait and listen for external events.

+## Durable Functions Deep Dive [MS Documentation with code examples!](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp)

+### Function Types
+A durable function is made of various functions: activity, orchestrator, entity, and client.
+- Orchestrator
+  - Orchestrator functions describe how actions are executed and the order in which actions are executed
+  - Orchestrator code must be deterministic, otherwise the function can fail to run correctly
+  - See https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-orchestrations?tabs=csharp for more information
+- Activity
+  - Activity functions are the basic unit of work in a durable function orchestration
+  - Unlike orchestrator functions activity functions aren't restricted in the type of work they can do
+  - Frequently used to make network calls or run CPU intensive operations
+  - May return data back to the orchestrator function
+  - The Durable Task Framework guarantees that each called activity function will be executed at least once during an orchestration's execution
+- Entity
+  - Entity functions define operations for reading and updating small pieces of state
+  - Often referred to as durable entities
+  - Entity functions are functions with a special trigger type: entity trigger
+  - Can be invoked from client functions or from orchestrator functions
+  - No specific code constraints
+- Client
+  - A client function is any non-orchestrator function
+  - A client function is made a client function because of the binding that it uses: a durable client output binding
+  - Client functions are a way to deliver messages into a task hub (which are used to trigger orchestrator and entity functions)
+  - Client functions can be used to interact with running orchestrations and entities (you could query them, terminate them, or have events raised to them)

 # Studying from Youtube [video here](https://www.youtube.com/watch?v=Mo8dYQBx5ic&list=PLLc2nQDXYMHpekgrToMrDpVtFtvmRSqVt&index=5)
 - I added a few functions to [Code/Azure Functions](Code/Azure%20Functions/) which connect to a SQL database and retrieve or add data.